arees88/ML_Azure_P2_Operationalizing_ML/README.md

     ![alt text](screenshots/2.2_Experiment_completed_1.png)

-    The AutoML experiment identified the Best model which as **VotingEnsemble** with **0.947** AUC:
+    The AutoML experiment identified the Best model which is **VotingEnsemble** with **0.947** AUC:

     ![alt text](screenshots/2.2_Experiment_completed_2.png)

 - **Best model**

-    Here are the details of the Models that were included in the AutoML experiment run.
+    Here are the details of the Models that were included in the AutoML run.
     The Best model **VotingEnsemble** is first on the list: